“We make a living by what we get. We make a life by what we give.”

 As Mr. Churchill said, “We make a living by what we get.
 We make a life by what we give.”
 Ultimately the goal is to respect and support giver’s generosity with the best possible giving experience – including up-to-date conveniences and airtight safeguards – for seamless and fruitful giving.

-Are you interested in learning more about ConnectNow Giving, to see if it may be right for your parish?
+Interested in learning if ParishSOFT Giving may be right for your parish?
 Call Chad at 866.930.4774 ext.
-7, to find out more about how ConnectNow Giving can support your parish’s givers, securely!
+7, to find out more about how ParishSOFT Giving can support your parish’s givers, securely!

 Charitable Giving Report, Blackbaud, February 2017.